NautiyalAmit/collegeMp6sem2014/README.md

 					end
 					end
 					imshow(img)
-					imsave
+					imsave**
-- Step 6: now our matter of concern  is the pics in new folder .
+- **Step 6**: now our matter of concern  is the pics in new folder .
 As these threhold images only contain the important part in them so  automatically we see that  we now have detailed   and only usefull pixels , now since all images are likely similar  related to : (contrast , brightness , smoothness, blureness)so  now we have to check if images overlap or not.  if pixels of images ovelap then the pics can be identical else not. in simple words we are compairing  a single imade with all the imafes in folder new to check the similarity. clc; % Clear the command window. close all; % Close all figures (except those of imtool.) imtool close all; % Close all imtool figures.